Grendon Sports and Societies

 Half Crown Share Club

-A lively bunch of eccentrics who meet on the first Monday of the month at 9 pm in the Half Moon.
+A lively bunch of eccentrics who meet on the first Wednesday of the month at 7 pm in the Half Moon for some food, followed by the meeting at 8.
 Established in 1997, the Club has an impressive track record of buying high and selling low.
 We are also quite bad at Skittles!

 - Kevin Hackett